ASEE STAFF

 Senior Manager, Learning Services

 Erin Steigerwalt, Senior Manager, Learning Services, has been with ASEE since 2009.
-In her role, she oversees the planning and execution of educational programs and products that are aligned with ASEE’s mission, vision, and strategic goals and provide value to all categories of ASEE members and the engineering education community at large.
+In her current role, she oversees the planning and execution of educational programs and initiatives to the engineering education community, including face-to-face and virtual professional development opportunities and conferences.